Controlling Invasive Species

 - Wisconsin Department of Natural Resources

-- The University of Wisconsin’s Weeds Information website provides useful information to the public that is specific to weedy plants of the midwest; specifically Wisconsin.
-You can use known traits to search for and identify 280 of the most common weeds of Wisconsin.
+- The University of Wisconsin’s Weed Information website provides useful information that is specific to the weedy plants of Wisconsin.
+You can use known traits to search for and identify 280 of the most common weeds.

 - A YouTube video series that provides key characteristics for the identification of invasive plants listed in Wisconsin’s invasive species administrative rule Chapter NR 40 (PDF).